 GS: “No, I love playing here.
 I love being in this community, and being involved in the community.
 I am involved by being a coach, which is my way of giving back.”

-TCSR: You have played numerous years in the indoor game and the outdoor game.
+TCSR: You have played numerous years in box lacrosse (indoor) and the outdoor game.
 Do you favor one over the other?

 GS: “I was born in the indoor game, so I’m partial to that game.
 The pace of the outdoor game is a lot of fun.
 I’m happy that I get to play the game I love at the professional level in both leagues.
 I’m thrilled about being able to play in both leagues.”

 Subscribe to our newsletter!